Learning to Reason as Action Abstractions with Scalable Mid-Training RL: How Mid-Training Shapes Post-Training RL

-The result reveals that reasoning structures acquired during mid-training affect convergence through the duration $\tau$ of the temporally-extended actions.
+The result reveals that reasoning structures acquired during mid-training affect convergence through both the pruned action space size and the duration $\tau$ of the temporally-extended actions.
 Longer actions reduce $\overline{\gamma}$, leading to faster RL convergence than NTP-style mid-training, where $\tau=1$ and $\overline{\gamma}=\gamma$.
 This makes intuitive sense as each Bellman backup jumps across $\tau$ steps in one shot, which shortens the effective planning horizon and shrinks the error faster per iteration.
-Similar $1/(1-\overline{\gamma})$ dependency also appears in bounds for broader RL algorithms, such as policy gradient \citep{agarwal2021theory,zhang2023model}, though we omit them due to additional assumptions.
+Similar dependency on the effective planning horizon also appears in bounds for broader RL algorithms, such as policy gradient \citep{agarwal2021theory,zhang2023model}, though we omit them due to additional assumptions.
+Moreover, the number of suboptimal actions that RL needs to eliminate during online interaction reduces with a more compact action space $\hat{\mathcal{Z}}$.

 Intuitively, there are high-level ``skills" that are shared across tasks.
 Leveraging these skills yields a compact decision set and shortens the planning horizon, which makes pruning more efficient and planning more tractable.
 We illustrate this intuition with two examples in Figure \ref{fig_pgm}.